hashicorp/terraform-provider-azurerm/website/docs/d/lb_backend_address_pool.html.markdown

 A `inbound_nat_rule_port_mapping` block exports the following:

-* `inbound_nat_rule_name` - The name of the Load Balancing Inbound NAT Rules associated with this Backend Address Pool Address.
+* `name` - The name of the Load Balancing Inbound NAT Rules associated with this Backend Address Pool Address.

 * `frontend_port` - The Frontend Port of the Load Balancing Inbound NAT Rules associated with this Backend Address Pool Address.